uzluisf/CS340-notes/notes/introduction-os.md

 interrupts are non-critical.

 * A **non-maskable interrupt** is one that cannot be disabled.
-It must be serviced.
+It must be serviced immediately by the computer.
 It is not affected by the interrupt mask register.
-Examples are errors from memory and timer interrupts.
+Examples are errors from memory and timer interrupts should be serviced immediately and thus shouldn't be disabled (i.e., ignored for later servicing).

 In some systems, disabling an interrupt means ignoring it completely.
 In others, it is possible to defer processing the interrupt if it is disabled. **Deferred